MutwiriFrank/django_react_eccommerce/README.md

 use sub category product names instead of ids

 Add striked through and percentage saved

+save user shipping

+Delivery in nairobi -300, outside nairobi.
+Also add client might be required to pay delivery fee in advance.

 On profile chande Username to Second name